litedefi/litedefiswap-solidity/README.md

-# Litedefiswap contracts for the Lite blockchain
+# LiteDeFiSwap contracts for the Lite blockchain

 Install dependencies: